octocloudlabs/supercharge-docs/docs/morten/index.md

 Our example is Angie Jones' course "Hands-On Instruction: Java," one of 50+ new courses we are publishing today with GitHub Codespaces support.

-If you have not already done so, please fork the [LinkedIn Learning repository](#) for this section of the workshop.

 ## Initial Setup